-How we are Supporting Gender Equality

-In line with the Gender Pay Gap Information Act 2021, 2022 is the first year that Longford County Council has reported on the gender pay gap, but equality, diversity and inclusion continues to be part of the way we work.

-Fair and Transparent Recruitment Practices
+Fair and transparent recruitment practices

-- As an equal opportunities employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all. - We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interview, and supplying or arranging appropriate equipment. - All our Interview Board are gender balanced and all Interview Boards receive training, including unconscious bias training - Recruitment websites highlight family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral. - We provide training and support, open to all employees to help them prepare for job applications and interviews. - Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.
+As an equal opportunities employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all.

-Work-Life Balance
+We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interview, and supplying or arranging appropriate equipment.

+All our Interview Board are gender balanced and all Interview Boards receive training, including unconscious bias training, including newly introduced disability training as part of our participation in the WAM Programme.

+Recruitment websites highlight family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral.

+We provide training and support, open to all employees to help them prepare for job applications and interviews.

+Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.

+Work life balance

-• We offer a wide range of flexible working and leave options which are available to all employees, including carer's leave, career breaks, paid maternity and adoptive leave, paid paternity leave, parent's leave, parental leave, shorter working year schemes, work-sharing.
+We offer a wide range of flexible working and leave options which are available to all employees, including carer's leave, career breaks, paid maternity and adoptive leave, paid paternity leave, parent's leave, parental leave, shorter working year schemes, work-sharing.

-Blended Working
+Blended working

-- Blended working is now a part of our flexible working policies with flexible options to combine office and home working. - We provide access to the Cycle to Work Scheme and the Tax Saver Scheme, to reduce commuting costs.
+Blended working is now a part of our flexible working policies with flexible options to combine office and home/hub working.

+We provide access to the Cycle to Work Scheme and the Tax Saver Scheme, to reduce commuting costs.

-Learning and Development
+Learning and development

 We are committed to providing ongoing learning and development opportunities so that all employees can develop to their full potential.
-All employees are actively encouraged to pursue education opportunities through the Open Learning education assistance Scheme, with study and examination leave also available.
+All employees are actively encouraged to pursue education opportunities through the Open Learning Scheme, with study and examination leave also available.

-Health and Wellbeing
+Health and wellbeing

-The health and wellbeing of all employees is paramount, and a healthy work-life balance is important to us.
-We offer a comprehensive employee occupational health and wellbeing programme including an Employee Assistance Programme, health screening, health and nutrition advice and wellbeing webinars, etc.
+The health and wellbeing of all employees is paramount and a healthy worklife balance is important to us.
+We offer a comprehensive health and wellbeing programme under the four pillars of: